 We highly recommend checking prices with our partners.
 Undercover Tourist is a trusted partner and offers deals throughout the year.

 Walt Disney World is the largest of the Orlando theme parks with 4 theme parks, 2 water parks, a dining district, and over 30 on-site resorts.

-They offer complimentary bus transportation throughout the resort as well as to and from the airport if you are staying on-site.
+They offer complimentary bus transportation throughout the resort if you are staying on-site.
 This makes it easy to focus on staying at Disney World for the duration of your family vacation.